Little Falls, New York: National Register of Historic Places

-The following are listed on the National Register of Historic Places: James Sanders House, Italian Community Bake Oven, Little Falls City Hall, Little Falls Historic District, Overlook, Emmanuel Episcopal Church, South Ann Street-Mill Street Historic District, the Overlook (Burrell) House, and the United States Post Office.
+The following are listed on the National Register of Historic Places: James Sanders House, Italian Community Bake Oven, Little Falls City Hall, Little Falls Historic District, Overlook, Emmanuel Episcopal Church, South Ann Street-Mill Street Historic District, and the United States Post Office.

 Geography

 According to the United States Census Bureau, the city has a total area of 10.3 sqkm, of which 9.8 sqkm are land and 0.4 sqkm, or 3.79%, are water.
 Little Falls is mostly on the north bank of the Mohawk River, near a waterfall which was smaller than another waterfall on the river in Cohoes.
 The cliff on the south bank of the Mohawk River in the city is known as Rollaway.

 New York state routes 5, 167, 169 and 170 converge on Little Falls.
 NY 170 has its southern terminus in the city, while NY 169 has its southern terminus south of the city, in the town of Danube.